Sharon M. Danes, Extension Specialist and Professor — Family Social Science

 When To Get Help

 Sometimes things may get so difficult and out of control that you may need to get professional help.
-In every community, resources such as the family doctor, mental health professionals, support groups and clergy exist.
+In every community, resources such as the family doctor, mental health professionals, support groups, and faith leaders exist.
 They can help you deal with extreme levels of stress and the physical and emotional trauma that often accompany them.
 The following symptoms indicate a need for outside help:

 - Feeling depressed.
-(Some signs are crying for no reason, lack of personal care, feeling as if you don't want to do anything, fatigue, unreasonable fears, inability to concentrate, change in appetite.)
+(Some signs include crying for no reason, lack of personal care, feeling as if you don't want to do anything, fatigue, unreasonable fears, inability to concentrate, and change in appetite.)

-- Changed sleeping patterns.
-(Sleeping too much, difficulty falling asleep, waking a lot during the night and too early in the morning.)
+- Experiencing changed sleeping patterns.
+(For example, sleeping too much, difficulty falling asleep, waking a lot during the night and too early in the morning.)

 - Abusing family members.